Liver detox: the complete guide to intelligently detoxifying your liver

 Several plants are frequently mentioned in liver support approaches:

-- Milk thistle is studied for its antioxidant compounds, often associated with protection against oxidative stress; research focuses on biological markers and cellular mechanisms, but results vary depending on forms, doses, and populations.
+- Milk thistle is studied for its antioxidant compounds, frequently associated with protection against oxidative stress; research focuses on biological markers and cellular mechanisms, but results vary depending on the forms, doses, and populations.

-- Artichoke is traditionally associated with fat digestion and stimulation of bile production, which explains its place in hepatic drainage approaches.
+- Artichoke is traditionally associated with fat digestion and stimulation of bile production, which explains its place in liver drainage approaches.

-- Desmodium is traditionally used for hepatic comfort; data remains heterogeneous and warrants a cautious approach, especially in cases of treatment.
+- Desmodium is traditionally used for liver comfort; the data remains heterogeneous and warrants a cautious approach, especially when undergoing treatment.

 Rosemary is often cited for its polyphenols and its benefit for digestive comfort.
-In a liver detox, these plants do not "replace" a healthy lifestyle: they can support an already well-established routine.
+In a liver detox, these plants do not "replace" lifestyle habits: they can support an already well-established foundation.

-The enzymatic systems of detoxification depend on sufficient micronutrient status.
+Detoxification enzyme systems depend on sufficient micronutrient status.
 Zinc and selenium participate in antioxidant enzymes and the regulation of low-grade inflammation.
-Certain vitamins, particularly from group B, are involved in metabolic reactions that support energy and nutrient transformation.
+Certain vitamins, particularly from the B group, are involved in metabolic reactions that support energy and nutrient transformation.

-The goal is not to overdose, but to avoid deficiencies, especially during periods of fatigue, stress, or an unbalanced diet.
-In a natural detox, the plate remains the foundation, and supplementation is considered targeted support.
+The goal is not to overdose, but to avoid deficiencies, especially during periods of fatigue, stress, or unbalanced diet.
+In a natural detox, the plate remains the base, and supplementation is considered as targeted support.

 Detox food supplements: selection criteria

-A relevant food supplement is chosen based on rational criteria: traceability, standardization of extracts, coherent dosage, reasonable duration, transparency of labeling, and consideration of contraindications.
+A relevant food supplement is chosen based on rational criteria: traceability, standardization of extracts, consistent dosage, reasonable duration, transparency of labeling, and consideration of contraindications.

-In the world of nutricosmetics, credibility relies on formulation, active ingredient quality, and evidence.
-Biocyte, recognized for its laboratory expertise in nutricosmetics and its approach based on the technicality of active ingredients, adheres to this demand for rigor.
+In the world of nutricosmetics, credibility rests on formulation, quality of active ingredients, and evidence.
+Biocyte, recognized for its laboratory expertise in nutricosmetics and its approach based on the technicality of active ingredients, adheres to this requirement for rigor.

 In case of pregnancy or breastfeeding, it is important to seek advice from a healthcare professional before any supplementation.